G-Force 030 Combo with items

 The 25MHz board memory configuration can be slightly confusing.
 With J12 shorted, and the default 1MB in bank #1, a Zorro II FastRAM board of 1MB is AutoConfigured.
 With a 4MB SIMM32 installed in bank #2, a Zorro II FastRAM board of 4MB is AutoConfigured, and the bank #1 1MB is mapped high to $0100.0000.
 All additional 4MB modules added in banks #2-3 will stack into the memory zone >$0100.0000.

-PAL chips differed between board revisions and clockspeeds, and part speeds do matter (affects any attemps at higher CPU clocking).
+PAL chips differed between board revisions and clockspeeds, and part speeds do matter in some places.
+This affects attemps at higher CPU clocking.

 If CN8 is incorrectly set on the 25MHz and 40MHz speeds, 32-bit FastRAM performance will be slightly lower.